dov/r36s-programming/README.md

 ## Note about theme

 The "native" theme images were created by me and are free to use and copy.

+## Installing files in native roms directory

+To install additional programs in native, you need to copy them to your roms directory, either `/roms/native` or `/roms2/native`.
+In addition, you must give it the extension `.exec`.
+On Linux, the extension of a binary doesn't have any meaning, as the properties are determined inside the file through the first few bytes of the file, also known as a "magic number".
+However, EmulationStation needs an adentifier for its "Roms", and I chose the `.exec` extension.

+EmulationStation will pick up your binaries next time you restart it.
+Either by rebooting the system, or by Option→Quit→Restart Emulation System.

 # Final thoughts